 Pharmacy Practice is a peer-reviewed journal.
-To make this process work properly, is necessary to count with a wide pool of prestigious peer-reviewers, experts in different areas in journal’s scope.
-Pharmacy Practice has created a peer-reviewer selection process based on searching in PubMed for articles closely related to the manuscript to evaluate (see a description of this reviewers’ selection process).
-We aim ensuring the expertise of reviewer in the specific topic.
+For this process work properly, we rely on a wide pool of prestigious peer reviewers, who are expert in the various areas of journal’s scope.
+Pharmacy Practice has created a peer reviewer selection process based on searching in PubMed for articles closely related to the manuscript to evaluate (see a description of this reviewers’ selection process).
+We aim to ensure the expertise of a reviewer in a specific topic.

-Peer-reviewers are contacted by email, and full text manuscript (including author identification) is provided after accepting the review.
-In no more than four weeks, reviewer should send the editor a confidential opinion on the manuscript reviewed and some comments to be sent to authors.
-Editor decides if manuscript is accepted or it needs some major or minor modifications.
-Authors should submit the new version in no more than four weeks, and the new version is reviewed by the same peer-reviewers than the original version.
-To know more about the reviewing process, click here.
+Peer reviewers are contacted by email, and full-text manuscript (including author identification) is provided after they accept the review.
+In no more than four weeks, a reviewer should send the editor a confidential opinion on the manuscript and some comments to be sent to authors.
+The editor decides if a manuscript is accepted or needs major or minor modifications.
+Author(s) should submit the new version in no more than four weeks, and the new version is reviewed by the same peer-reviewers as the original version.

-Working as a peer-reviewer in Pharmacy Practice has not any of remuneration.
-See the List of Reviewers who have collaborated in Pharmacy Practice.
+Serving as a peer reviewer for Pharmacy Practice does not enatail any remuneration.
+You can view the List of reviewers who have collaborated with Pharmacy Practice.

 Pharmacy Practice’s editorial and peer-review process

-This editorial process usually takes between three to five months.
-All the papers submitted to Pharmacy Practice undergo a peer-review process consisting:
+This editorial process typically takes three to five months.
+All papers submitted to Pharmacy Practice undergo a peer-review process consisting of:

-- Preliminary review by the Editorial Board checking the formal requirements and fitness to Pharmacy Practice scope.
+- Preliminary review by the editorial board to chck for the formal requirements and fit to Pharmacy Practice scope.

 - Sending the paper to one or more peer-reviewers with expertise in the paper’s area.

-- Waiting for reviewers’ comments which may include confidential comments to the editor (including reviewer’s opinion on paper acceptance), and reviewer’s comments to be reported to the authors.
+- Waiting for reviewers comments, which could include confidential comments to the editor, including reviewer opinion on paper acceptance, and reviewer comments to be reported to the author(s).

-- Based on reviewers' comments, but also in Editorial Board opinion on relevance and innovation, a decision is made: accepted, accepted with minor modifications, major modifications needed, or rejection.
+- Based on reviewers' comments, but also on editorial board opinion on relevance and innovation, a decision is made: accepted, accepted with minor modifications, major modifications needed or rejection.

-- Decision is communicated to the authors.
-If minor or major modifications are needed, a 4 weeks period is allowed to correct the paper and re-submit it.
-When decision was ‘major modifications needed’, paper should undergo a new peer-review process.
+- The decision is communicated to the authors.
+If minor or major modifications are needed, a four-week period is allowed to correct the paper and re-submit it.
+When the decision is ‘major modifications needed’, the paper should undergo a new peer-review process.

 - After accepting a paper, it should be formatted to the typical Pharmacy Practice layout.
 Galley proofs are sent to the authors to check them for errors.